 As companies embrace sustainability, many investors have stopped viewing it as a niche strategy.

-Strikingly, 26% of all U.S. professionally managed assets, nearly $12 trillion, are already classified as sustainable, and that number is rising.
-ESG-aligned mutual funds and ETFs available to U.S. investors raked in $20.6 billion of total new assets in 2019, data provider Morningstar reported, four times the $5.5 billion captured in 2018.
-Worldwide, these assets more than doubled from 2012 to 2018, surpassing $30 trillion.
+Strikingly, one third of all U.S. professionally managed assets, over $17 trillion, are already classified as sustainable, and that number is rising.
+ESG-aligned mutual funds and ETFs available to U.S. investors raked in $70 billion of total new assets in 2021, data provider Morningstar reported, up from a $51 billion increase in 2020.
+Worldwide, these assets have more than doubled since 2012, now surpassing $35 trillion.

 These are the kind of eye-popping numbers behind a global movement.
 Though barriers related to ESG information and measurement persist, the desire to focus on the long term seems here to stay.